BOOK: PLAY ON! Power Pop Heroes - Volume 1

-This book has been sold out since shortly after it shipped back in November, 2014 - THIS IS A LONG TIME TO HAPPEN and IT HAS TAKEN LONGER THAN WE HAD HOPED BUT...A SMALL RE-PRINT OF VOLUME 1 IS GOING TO HAPPEN IN MARCH!
+This book has been sold out since shortly after it shipped back in November, 2014 - THIS IS A LONG TIME TO HAPPEN and IT HAS TAKEN LONGER THAN WE HAD HOPED BUT...A SMALL RE-PRINT OF VOLUME 1 IS GOING TO HAPPEN IN SPRING, 2017!

 So, if you're excited about this news, here's what you need to do:

-1. place your pre-order at the link below...but understand that we are hoping for it shipping by the beginning of March, 2017
+1. place your pre-order at the link below...but understand that we are hoping for it shipping sometime in the Spring

 2. That's it. :-)